danieldiamond/gitlab-analytics/.gitlab/issue_templates/data_onboarding.md

    - [ ] [Periscope Directory](https://about.gitlab.com/handbook/business-ops/data-team/periscope-directory/)
 - [ ] Watch @tlapiana's [talk at DataEngConf](https://www.youtube.com/watch?v=eu623QBwakc) that gives a phenomenal overview of how the team works.
 - [ ] Watch [this great talk](https://www.youtube.com/watch?v=prcz0ubTAAg) on what Analytics is
-- [ ] Create a new issue in the Analytics project (this project).
-As you proceed and things are unclear, document it in the issue.
-Don't worry about organizing it; just brain dump it into the issue!
-This will help us iterate on the onboarding process.
+- [ ] Update the [Time Blackout Sheet](https://docs.google.com/spreadsheets/d/1-L1l1x0uayj-bA_U9ETt2w12rC8SqC5mHP7Aa-rkmsY/edit#gid=0); add a new column, and make sure you don't break any formulas!

 **Getting your computer set up locally**
 * Make sure that you have [created your SSH keys](https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html) prior to running this.
 You can check this by typing `ssh -T git@gitlab.com` into your terminal which should return "Welcome to GitLab, " + your_username